Hexagon/blog/src/posts/2023-09-19_ssh-keys-passwordless-login.md

 ssh-keygen -p
 ```

-This command will prompt you for the private key file's location, its current
+After entering the command, you'll specify the location of the private key file,
-passphrase (if any), and then let you set a new passphrase.
+its current passphrase (if set), and then input a new passphrase.
+Remember:
+Always store your passphrase securely, as forgetting it can lead to challenges
+accessing your key's associated resources.

-### Public and Private keys?
+### Public and Private keys

-In the realm of SSH, there are two main components to the key pair: the public
-key and the private key.
-Understanding the roles and security implications of
+In SSH, two key components make up the key pair: the public key and the private
-each is paramount to SSH security.
+key.

-#### Private Key:
+#### Private Key

 - **Nature:** The private key is exactly as the name implies—private.
 It should
   remain confidential and never be shared.